nolanlawson/ultimate-crossword-app/README.md

 Summary
 --------

 The Ultimate Crossword is a webapp based on an XKCD comic.
-Details can be found on [the about page][2]
+Details can be found on [the "about" page][2].

 Building
 ---------